Selah Season | Purpose Life Church

 Release and Reset

 Lay down roles, responsibilities, and rhythms.
-Begin journaling what you are letting go and what emotions are surfacing.
+Begin journaling what you are letting go and what emotions are surfacing as the noise settles.

 Week 02